SCeruso/MaquinaRAM/README.md

 =====================
 Simulation of a random access machine.
 ##Usage
-Load your code with method RamMachine.read_code("filename"); and watch execution.
+Load your code with method RamMachine.read_code("filename"), run with RamMachine.run() and watch execution.
 Supported instruction set:
 * LOAD
 * STORE